Real Negatives Matter: Continuous Training with Real Negatives for Delayed Feedback Modeling: Introduction

 Previous methods~\cite{KtenaTTMDHYS2019OnlineDFM, YangLHZZZT2020ESDFM} address delayed feedback for continuous training by redesigning the data pipeline and loss function.
 To ensure the model training on the fresh data stream, they set a short window to wait for some immediate conversions or even don't wait for any delayed conversion at all.
 If the actual conversion does not occur within the waiting window, the corresponding sample will be labeled as a negative one and ingested into the training pipeline.
 Then once the conversion happens, the same data will be duplicated and ingested into the training pipeline with a positive label.
 The duplication provides more certainty of the conversion action.
 Since there exists a disparity between the observed distribution and the actual distribution, importance sampling methods are employed to weigh the loss function.
 However, previous methods still have some issues.
 First, the ingestion of duplicated positives changes the feature distribution.
 But these methods assume the observed feature distribution remains the same, which increases the bias.
 Second, the certainty of the conversion action only comes from the scarce positive labels, making the model hard to learn and perform well.

-In this paper, we propose \textbf{DE}layed \textbf{FE}edback modeling with \textbf{R}eal negatives ({\defer}) for online CVR prediction, which tackles the previous issues by ingesting duplicated real negatives.
-Concretely, negatives that the conversions do not occur eventually will be duplicated and ingested into the training pipeline.
+In this paper, we propose \textbf{DE}layed \textbf{FE}edback modeling with \textbf{R}eal negatives ({\defer}) for online CVR prediction, which tackles the previous issues by ingesting duplicated real negatives, as shown in Figure~\ref{fig:data_pipeline}.
+Concretely, negatives that do not have conversions eventually will also be duplicated and ingested into the training pipeline with the negative labels.
 The ingestion of duplicated samples ensures that the observed feature distribution $q(\x)$ is equivalent to the actual $p(\x)$, thus reducing the bias.
 Moreover, the ingestion of real negatives provides more label certainty, facilitating the modeling of delayed feedback.
 With the ingestion of real negatives, the proposed {\defer} method employs importance sampling to correct the distribution shift.
 Since the delay time of real negatives equals to the maximum delay time of positive samples, the model freshness is unlikely to be affected a lot by the real negatives but bring more label certainty to the training algorithm.
 Experimental results on industrial datasets validate the effectiveness of the proposed {\defer} approach.
 We also illustrate that the ingestion of real negatives can consistently improve previous online delayed feedback methods.